Drone strike by Yemen's Houthi rebels kills 1 person and wounds at least 10 in Tel Aviv

 The Houthis have launched drones and missiles toward Israel throughout the country's war with Hamas.
 But until Friday, all were intercepted by either Israel or Western allies with forces stationed in the region.

-Yahya Sare'e, the Houthis' spokesperson, said in a statement published on the social media platform X that the strike was made in retaliation for the Israel-Hamas war and had hit one of many of the group's targets.
+Yahya Sare'e, the Houthis' spokesperson, claimed responsibility for the attack in a statement published on the social media platform X. He said it was in retaliation for the Israel-Hamas war and had hit one of many of the group's targets.

 Israel's military said it believed the drone — an Iranian Samad-3 upgraded to travel long distances — had traveled from Yemen, but rebuffed the Houthis′ claim that their arsenal was capable of bypassing Israel’s aerial defenses.

-An Israeli military official said the explosive-laden drone had been identified on Thursday but penetrated Israel because of “human error" in operating the system.
-The military's assessment of aerial threats has not changed because, the military said, Israel's adversaries have attempted such strikes for months.
+An Israeli military official said the explosive-laden drone was identified on Thursday but penetrated Israel because of “human error" in operating the system.
+The assessment of aerial threats has not changed because, the military said, Israel's adversaries have attempted such attacks for months.

-The strike, the first to threaten Tel Aviv in months, hit at around 3:10 a.m.
+The Houthi strike, the first to threaten Tel Aviv, hit at around 3:10 a.m.
 Local police said it reverberated to nearby cities and physically injured at least 10 people.
-Tel Aviv District Commander Peretz Amar said officers could not locate the point of contact, suggesting the explosion occurred in the air, however Israel's military said they had not determined whether the drone — or pieces of it — had struck buildings.

-Yossi Nevi, a retired evacuee from Kiryat Shmona living in a nearby hotel in Tel Aviv, said the blast shook him awake to watch the aftermath from his balcony and decreased his faith in the army's management of the war.
-He said many expected such a strike to come from the north, which the military said had not been the case.
+Yossi Nevi, a retired evacuee from Kiryat Shmona living in a nearby hotel, said the blast shook him awake to watch the aftermath from his balcony and decreased his faith in the army's management of the war.

 Hearing it was human error, Nevi said, made him lose “all trust in the army, not that I had much after the past nine months.”

-Eldad Namdar, who owns a camera store next to the intersection where the drone exploded, said some of his items had fallen but there was no major damage.
-While he hopes the war ends soon, he also wants it to be concluded in a way that secures his future.
+Eldad Namdar, who owns a camera store next to the intersection where the drone is believed to have exploded, said he hopes the war ends soon, but he also wants it to be concluded in a way that secures his future.

 “I don’t want this to happen again in six months, I want them to finish this situation until the end,” he said.